ozankasikci/go-image-merge/README.md

 ## Overview

-`gim` provides an easy way to merge images into a flexible grid system as a GO library.
+`gim` provides an easy way to merge images into a flexible grid system.

-The main purpose of the library is to help creating image collages programatically.
+The main purpose of the library is to help creating image collages programmatically.

 ## Installation